 3. Ask your doctor to explain how your results compare with your prior results.

-- Edited from article by Dr R. Haniffa (Consultant Family Physician) for the Sunrise Magazine Elder Care Investigation package available at HLC.
+Condensed from an article written by Dr. R. Haniffa (Consultant Family Physician) for Sunrise Magazine.

 Our doctors are also available on audio/video consultation via eChanelling, DOC990, ODOC and MyDoctor.lk, or simply by calling 0773511511, during this difficult time.

 Keep abreast of news about the pandemic at www.epid.gov.lk